woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

    *Linear referencing of road infrastructure*

-One of the main benefits of linear referencing is that dependent spatial observations don't need to be recorded separately from the base observations, and updates to features in the base observation layer can be carried out knowing that the dependent observations will automatically track the new geometry.
+One of the main benefits of linear referencing is dependent spatial observations (the derived relative measurements) don't need to be recorded separately from the base observations (the actual feature measurements).
+Any updates to features in the base observation layer will result in automatic updates to the dependent observations.

 .. note:: The term *event table* is used here to refer to the non-spatial tables that will be created.